Working with Managed Service for PostgreSQL databases

 values) does not depend on the type system.
 The NOT NULL

-constraint for each column is implemented as the attnotnull
+constraint for each column is implemented by means of the attnotnull

 attribute in the pg_attributeNULL